warquys/Synapse/Readme.md

 It depends on your machine running SCP: Sl but it's quite simple just follow the installation guide [here](https://docs3.synapsesl.xyz/hosting-guides/how-to-set-up-a-server)

 ## Developing a Plugin for Synapse
-When you want to start coding Plugins for Synapse3 is it recommended to look at our beginner docs [here](https://docs3.synapsesl.xyz/getting-started/first-plugin) as well as joining our [Discord](https://discord.gg/uVtNr9Czng) for further questions you may have
+When you want to start coding Plugins for Synapse3 is it recommended to look at our beginner docs [here](https://docs3.synapsesl.xyz/getting-started/first-plugin) as well as joining our [Discord](https://discord.gg/uVtNr9Czng) for further questions you may have contact Warkis (Metastasis).